 |SSDI||Self and Society Directions||6|

-Student Teaching requires a minimum cumulative grade point average of 2.70.
+Art Education Internship in Teaching requires a 2.70 minimum cumulative grade point average.